Talia-Albert1/PDSP/README.md

 If the script ran, but a mistake was made, the following can be done to undo the changes:
 1. Cut and Paste today's Worklist and Barcode files from archive > input
-2. Delete the printout in output
+2. Delete the printout from archive
-3. Open Radioactivity_Archive.xlsx and delete the rows from the most recent run (don't forget to save and close)
+3. Open Radioactivity_Archive.xlsx and delete recent rows (don't forget to save and close)
 4. Open Gray_Switch.txt and change the number back to 0 or 1.
-If the last rows of Radioactivity_Archive are gray, change to 1, if they are white, change to 0.
+(If the last rows of Radioactivity_Archive are gray, change to 1, if they are white, change to 0.)
+5. Delete the entries added to Radioactive_Disposal_log